pestrela/music/traktor/README.md

 Recently I've took the time to preserve these relics, and find the IDs for the tracks that I've been looking for 22 years.

 The steps were:
-* I've first recorded all my 15 cassttes in a single go.
+* I've first recorded all my 15 cassettes in a single go.
 * Then added the cues in adobe audition.
 * Then split it by mix sessions.
 Sometimes it were just isolated tracks, sometimes it was a sequence of 10 tracks.
 * Then I've combined these into packs of 2 hours each.
 The first pack is now online: https://www.mixcloud.com/Dj_Estrela_House/radio-cidade-superpista-1997-recordings/